telemt/tdlib-obf/README.md

 While the TLS handshake and record-sizing layers are highly advanced, the following areas are currently pending implementation:

 *   **L7 HTTP/2 / HTTP/1.1 Payload Framing:** *Crucial limitation.* Currently, after the TLS handshake, raw MTProto is sent inside TLS-like records.
 True HTTP/2 multiplexing or HTTP/1.1 message grammar is not yet implemented.
 Advanced DPI looking for strict L7 HTTP semantics may still flag this traffic.
+*   **QUIC / HTTP/3 Transport:** No QUIC transport layer is implemented.
+QUIC is blocked at the routing layer, forcing downgrade to TLS/TCP.
+No QUIC fingerprint mimicry (QUIC INITIAL packet structure, connection ID format, transport parameters) exists.
 *   **Active Connection Lifecycle Camouflage:** Make-before-break connection rotation and chunk-boundary rotation to prevent unnaturally long-lived single-origin TLS flows (which browsers rarely exhibit).
 *   **ServerHello Realism:** The client-side ClientHello is highly realistic, and the client-side response parser has been upgraded from a fixed-prefix check to a proper sequential TLS record reader (validating handshake record type, version, length bounds, ChangeCipherSpec, and ApplicationData completion).
 However, full semantic ServerHello matrix validation — verifying the server's selected cipher suite, extension set, and record layout against real-browser response patterns — still requires pending integration with the `telemt` server.